 After travelling around the world for the past six years (only recently being stopped in my tracks by Miss Corona), I’ve gained a special appreciation for all of earth's natural wonders.
 I recently moved back to the UK from New Zealand (let’s face it, they’re the green-living rockstars of the world right now), and had a stint living in Australia too.
 Over the years, I’ve seen first hand the impact overconsumption is having on the environment.
 My own personal war against plastic-waste in particular came when travelling through South East Asia and the South Pacific Islands, seeing the sea of plastic we were (literally) swimming in… Yuck.

 After working with Oxfam and Greenpeace on some of their sustainability campaigns - and raising over $1million in the process, might I add - It made me realise that there were genuinely easy ways to reduce my own personal footprint, and pressure the big guns to do their bit too.
 However, even with these meaningful contributions, when I used footprintcalculator.org to calculate my own personal footprint it calculated that we’d still need a whopping 4 EARTHS to sustain ourselves if everybody consumed like me.

 Not one to get intimidated by the prospect of changing shed loads in my lifestyle, I wanted to make sure I was doing the most I could feasibly do for the world.
 This included taking stock of my meat consumption, choosing eco-friendly brands that also more than offset their carbon footprint and holding myself personally accountable.

-To make it easier for you to start making switches, here are some of my favourite eco-friendly swaps, and the best brands to grab them from.
+To make it easier for you to start making switches, here are some of my favourite zero waste swaps, and the best brands to grab them from.
 They are great for reducing your consumption, while also not getting duped by greenwashing.